 Bushmills’ most popular attraction is the Old Bushmills Distillery, the world’s oldest whiskey distillery.
 If you skipped hiking along the coast, a tour of the distillery might be a fun way to pass the time until lunch.
-We didn’t personally check this out while we were in Bushmills, but you can find more info on daily tours here.
+We didn’t personally check this out while we were in Bushmills, but you can find more info on daily tours on their website.

 If you’re feeling brave enough, your next stop of the day should be Carrick-a-Rede rope bridge.

 Maintained by the National Trust, there is a fee to cross the bridge.
-For current prices, check their official website.
-After crossing back over the bridge, take the Carrick-a-Rede coastal walk heading east for a wider view of the passage you just crossed!
+For current prices, head on over to the official website.
+After crossing back over the bridge, be sure to take the Carrick-a-Rede coastal walk heading east for a wider view of the passage you just crossed.

 To close out an epic day in Northern Ireland, it’s almost obligatory that you return to the Giant’s Causeway for an equally epic sunset.

-Alternatively, if you missed getting to see sunset the night before and you’d prefer not to return to the same place twice in one day, give Dunluce Castle a go!
+Alternatively, if you missed getting to see sunset the night before and you’d prefer not to return to the same place twice in one day, then give Dunluce Castle a go.